Win $10k holiday! T&Cs apply

 • What if the person i’m travelling with is Arthritic?

-• If you’re travelling with someone and they’re named on the policy, you will need to make sure that, where necessary, their medical conditions are declared.
+• If you’re travelling with someone and they’re named on the policy, you will need to make sure their medical conditions are declared.
 For adult travel companions, you’ll need to declare their condition if you have their permission to do so and are aware of their health and medical conditions.
 If you don’t have permission, they will need to do it themselves.

 • Will your policy cover for replacing lost medication while I’m abroad?